aliaafee/dhivehi-reader/app/web_scrape/scrapers/README.md

 New scraper should have a function `scrape(html_text)` which accepts raw html text.

 Should return a dictionary with following keys.
-Keys may have empty values.
+Keys may have empty values. `['content']` should be a list of strings.

     result = {
         'title': "",